Don Ignacio's Music Reviews

 Ring Ring 1973 ★★½

 A band with two guys and their girlfriends.
 Young, dumb, in love, and still a few albums away from the sequins, unbeatable hooks, and that distinctly melancholic glow.
-But it's still hookier than ninety percent of the pop albums you’ll find from that era—just not the ninety-nine-point-nine percent of their peak.
-The biggest meh-factor is that Benny and Björn take lead vocals about as often if not more than Agnetha and Anni-Frid, which is interesting in a historical sense and mildly unfortunate in a musical one.
-They don’t have bad voices, exactly, but the group would soon figure out that stepping aside was usually the wiser move.
-This debut wasn’t released in the United States until the mid-’90s, and it has precisely zero ABBA hits the average person would recognize.
+Even so, this is hookier than ninety percent of the pop albums floating around at the time—just not the ninety-nine-point-nine percent of ABBA’s own peak material.
+The biggest difference is that Benny and Björn are still taking lead vocals nearly as often as Agnetha and Anni-Frid.
+Interesting historically.
+Slightly unfortunate musically.
+They don’t have bad voices, but the group would soon discover that letting the women handle most of the singing was one of the smartest decisions they ever made.
+This debut wasn’t released in the United States until the mid-’90s, and it contains precisely zero ABBA hits the average person would recognize.
 Still, the album is better than its reputation.
 “Ring Ring” was a hit in Sweden, and it’s the keeper here.
 Catchy little pop-rock thing.
 Grinning too hard, maybe, but it works.
 They’re not pop-meisters yet.
 Still, this already feels more deliberate than beginner’s luck.
 A few songs could use a jolt of electricity: “I Saw It in the Mirror” and “I Am Just a Girl.”
 Even worse, “Me and Bobby and Bobby’s Brother” is the sort of thing that might make you cringe at Eurovision—though you’ve heard worse.
 “Merry-Go-Round” starts out like psych-pop before a more mechanical rhythm picks up.
 “Santa Rosa” and “She’s My Kind of Girl” could have slipped off a Turtles record from 1968—and a pretty good one at that.
 But in terms of how pop aged back then, 1968 to 1972 was practically a geological era.
 “Rock ’N’ Roll Band” and “People Need Love” are foot-stomping glam songs that sound more appropriate for the era.
-“Disillusion” might be the second-best song here—it’s a song that points to the band ABBA would become—it’s a sad ballad that’s dripping with melancholy.
+“Disillusion” might be the second-best song here, a melancholy ballad that points firmly toward the band ABBA would become.
 Primordial ABBA, then.
 But with traces of almost everything you’ll later like about them.

 Waterloo cover